 By John Salak –

-Health psychologists at Staffordshire University in Britain report that there is a growing trend in the United Kingdom for workers to forego legally mandated work breaks.
+Health psychologists at Staffordshire University in Britain report a growing trend in the United Kingdom for workers to forego legally mandated work breaks.
 The university, in fact, reports that between 66% and 82% of workers don’t always take their breaks, many because of perceived peer pressure and general feelings of guilt that they are not being productive enough to warrant a break.

 These feelings even extend to the growing number of remote workers sitting at home during the Covid-19 lockdowns.